Nuclear Medicine

 Facilities

-• Gamma Camera (Dual Head) Imaging Equipment.
+• Gamma Camera (Dual Head)/SPECT Imaging Equipment.

 • PET-CT Imaging Equipment for the diagnoses of various cancer and cardiac viability.

-• High Dose Therapy Ward.
+• Four-bedded High-Dose Therapy Ward.

 • PET-CT guided biopsy